 Our Analysis and Test Results

 The Summit is easy to use, fairly easy to clean, and keeps hot drinks hot and cold drinks cold.
-It fell a bit short in the durability metric as well as in our leak tests with its flip lid, but not with its screw cap.
+It fell a bit short in the durability metric, though, and its flip lid faltered in our leak tests.
+However, the screw cap didn't leak a drop.
 These issues are balanced out by the bottle's overall performance and reasonable price tag.

 Ease of Use